 To begin, call conn=PQconnectStart("connection_info_string").
 If conn is NULL, then libpq has been unable to allocate a new PGconn structure.
 Otherwise, a valid PGconn pointer is returned (though not yet representing a valid connection to the database).
 On return from PQconnectStart, call status=PQstatus(conn).
-If status equals CONNECTION_BAD, PQconnect-Start has failed.
+If status equals CONNECTION_BAD, PQconnectStart has failed.

 If PQconnectStart succeeds, the next stage is to poll libpq so that it may proceed with the connection sequence.
 Loop thus: Consider a connection "inactive" by default.
 If PQconnectPoll last returned PGRES_POLLING_ACTIVE, consider it "active" instead.
 If PQconnectPoll(conn) last returned PGRES_POLLING_READING, perform a select() for reading on PQsocket(conn).
 If it last returned PGRES_POLLING_WRITING, perform a select() for writing on PQsocket(conn).
 If you have yet to call PQconnectPoll, i.e. after the call to PQconnectStart, behave as if it last returned PGRES_POLLING_WRITING.
 If the select() shows that the socket is ready, consider it "active".
 If it has been decided that this connection is "active", call PQconnectPoll(conn) again.
-If this call returns PGRES_POLLING_K, the connection has been successfully made.
+If this call returns PGRES_POLLING_FAILED, the connection procedure has failed.
+If this call returns PGRES_POLLING_OK, the connection has been successfully made.

 Note that the use of select() to ensure that the socket is ready is merely a (likely) example; those with other facilities available, such as a poll() call, may of course use that instead.